squaremo/rabbit.js/index.md

 sub.connect('alerts');
 ```

+The second, optional argument to the `socket` constructor is an
+object.
+This can contain fields giving parameters for the socket (only
+`'routing'` at this time), and initial values for socket options.

+#### Sockets as streams

 Sockets are [Streams][nodejs-stream] in object mode, with buffers as
 the objects.
 In particular, you can `#read()` buffers from those that
 are readable (or supply a callback for the `'data'` event, if you are